reavenm/service.lightpackage/README.md

 # service.lightpackage
 A Lightpack companion

-A Lightpack, TV ambientlight service companion for Kodi (lightpack.tv)
+A Lightpack, TV ambientlight service companion for Kodi

 	*Start Lightpack with Kodi or use it only while playing media, either way the service will read the playing media aspect ratio and enable the closer Lightpack profile set in settings accordingly.